nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 corresponding to the given indices.
 If there is no exception thrown, `Model#markPerson()` is called to mark the applicants corresponding to the given indices.

-Step 4.
-Once the string of all applicant names that are marked is formed, `CommandResult` is initialized with this string as argument and returned.
+Step 4. `CommandResult` is initialized with `String` containing the details of the newly marked applicants.
+This CommandResult is then returned.

 The following sequence diagram shows how the mark operation works.
 ![images](images/MarkCommandSequenceDiagram.png)